andreian02/date-selection-app/README.md

 Finish up scoring system
 Need to test calendar results
 To complete version1 function, this function supports Calendar Feature - DONE! but realised haven push results so not done.
-Need to think how to pass calendar results into cards...
+Able to pass calendar results into cards...decide what to show in cards.

 Gui Ren Feature to implement (1/4 Done.)
 Install the logic

-Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?
+Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations.
 Layout in the individual cards